Kuadrant/authorino/README.md

 # Authorino
 **Kubernetes-native authorization service for tailor-made Zero Trust API security.**<br/>

-A lightweight Envoy proxy external authorization server fully manageable via Kubernetes Custom Resources.<br/>
+A lightweight Envoy external authorization server fully manageable via Kubernetes Custom Resources.<br/>
-JWT validation, API key auth, pattern-matching authz, OPA, K8s SA tokens, K8s RBAC, external metadata fetching, and [more](#list-of-features).
+JWT authentication, API key, mTLS, pattern-matching authz, OPA, K8s SA tokens, K8s RBAC, external metadata fetching, and [more](#list-of-features), with minimum to no coding at all, no rebuilding of your applications.

+Authorino is not about inventing anything new.
+It's about making the best things about auth out there easy and simple to use.
+Authorino is multi-tenant, it's cloud-native and it's open source.

 [![License](https://img.shields.io/badge/license-Apache--2.0-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0)